tknoptn/10Day10C/README.md

    to calculate the value based on the elements in the previous row.
 It then stores the calculated value in the memo map before returning it.

 \*/

+/\*

+**\* Day2 \*\***
+Product managment solution for a productmanager

+used :Golang, slices,strings package, stuct , struct methods Looping mechanism, conditonal statements

+Features :

+1. Add products
+2. list products
+3. search functionality based on text in products list
+4. Get the products based on the location
+5. warranty checking of the products